simrin3308/LearnNodeJs/ReadMe.md

 www.sam.com/about?userId=1&a=2

 * We have already created server.
 Now we will add more functionality.
 We have a npm package called `url`.
 We will install it.
+This package will give us all the details about the url

 ```js
 npm i url